kwathen/ClinicalTrialSimulation/README.md

-# Introduction to Bayesian Clinical Trial Simulation
+# Simulating Adaptive Clinical Trials - Where to Start and How to Expand
-This repository is an introduction to software development in R for simulation of clinical trials.
+This repository is an introduction to simulation of adaptive clinical trials.
+You can find YouTube videos that utilize this repository and explain each of the examples.
+The videos are part of the ASA Biopharmaceutical Section located at https://www.youtube.com/channel/UC3Tkg5b3QR8fXWsTBYerCng

+Code Template - The starting point for the example.
+Only code examples, not complete functions.

 Example 1: A fixed sample design that only conducts the analysis at the end of the study.

-Example 2: Incorporate the adaptive randomization feature and make the time to observe the patients' outcome random.

-Example 3: Extend the previous examples to include early stopping and a ramp up in accrual.
+This example will serve as the starting points for developing more complex simulations.